 Early Man’s greatest invention after the fire was probably the discovery that a rock could be shaped, carved and used to make hunting and cooking easier.
 Today, a kitchen without knives is an oxymoron; it simply wouldn’t be possible.
 Knives are what come to define a chef and his work in many cases.
 Of no surprise, then, that sometimes the selection of kitchen knives while planning a commercial kitchen can be daunting.
 But we’re here to give you the lowdown as commercial kitchen planners.
-Here’s a rather sharp guide to everything you need to know about kitchen knives.
+Commercial kitchen design and planning guides to everything you need to know about kitchen knives.

 History: